SummaryRead the full fact sheet

 - worried that your child is not able to look after themselves (for example, manage the washing, cooking and bill paying) or make good lifestyle choices

 - sad – many parents feel grief when their children move out of home.
-This is sometimes referred to as empty nest syndrome
+This is sometimes referred to as

 - resistant – you may not want your child to move out unless they marry or buy a house.
 If they want to leave home for other reasons it may cause conflict in the family

 - embarrassed – you may fret about what other people may think and assume the worst.
 For example, you might be afraid that your child is leaving home ‘too soon’ and it will make you look like you are not a good parent.